Brad Chase

 Children and adults with ADHD tend to get impulsive and they overreact.
 Lack of attention and forgetfulness are the prime characteristics of ADHD.

-GABA is a neurotransmitter that helps to send messages in the nervous system.
-It calms the nerves, and slows down the nervous system.
+GABA is a neurotransmitter that helps to send messages to the nervous system.
+It calms the nerves and slows down the nervous system.

-Benzodiazepine drugs make GABA more accessible in the brain by enhancing its receptor binding abilities that leads to reduced anxiety and relaxation.
+Benzodiazepine drugs make GABA more accessible in the brain by enhancing its receptor binding abilities that lead to reduced anxiety and relaxation.

 GABA supplements cannot cross the blood-brain blockade or influence the CNS (central nervous system).
 They can benefit the peripheral nervous system and are beneficial in treating hypertension.